fsb-edu/ML4Food/README.md

  are used as part of the same pipeline.
 This will help in visualizing the models.
  - Recreation of M2-Figure 5 GIF.
+ - Selection of multiple categories in the unsupervised plots.